researchgate/react-intersection-list/README.md

 <!-- ### An Infinite Scroller List Component -->

-**React Intersection List** builds on top of **[React Intersection Observer](https://github.com/researchgate/react-intersection-observer)**, using `IntersectionObservers` to deliver a high-performance and smooth scrolling experience, even on low-end devices.
+**React Intersection List** builds on top of **[React Intersection Observer](https://github.com/researchgate/react-intersection-observer)**, using a [sentinel](https://en.wikipedia.org/wiki/Sentinel_value) in the DOM to deliver a high-performance and smooth scrolling experience, even on low-end devices.

 ## Getting Started